With impressive specs and a more than fair price, the Sole SB900 Exercise Bike has earned a lot of respect in the indoor cycling world.

-You can ride with sneakers and the cages if you don’t have cleats.
-Or if you do have them (or are willing to purchase them) you can take advantage of the SPD clipless pedals.
+You can ride with sneakers and the cages if you don’t have cleats or if you do have them (or are willing to purchase them) you can take advantage of the SPD clipless pedals.

 - Lifetime frame

-- 3 year parts
+- 2 year parts